Nico Carrera

-Juan Nicolás Carrera Zarzar (born May 6, 2002) is a professional soccer player who plays as a center-back for Atlante.
+Juan Nicolás Carrera Zarzar (born May 6, 2002) is a professional soccer player who plays as a center-back for Liga MX club Atlante.
 Born in Mexico, he represents the United States internationally.

 Club career

-After a youth career that began with C.F.
-Pachuca and FC Dallas, Carrera made his pro club debut with North Texas SC in USL League One in 2019.
+After a youth career that began with Pachuca and FC Dallas, Carrera made his pro club debut with North Texas SC in USL League One in 2019.
 In July 2020, he signed with Kiel and began his career in Germany on their team in the Under 19 Bundesliga.

 On January 26, 2023, Carrera joined FSV Zwickau on loan.

 On July 9, 2024, Holstein Kiel announced Carrera's move to Toluca.

 International career

 Carrera played for the Mexico national under-17 team before gaining American citizenship.
 He represented the United States under-17 team at the 2019 FIFA U-17 World Cup.

 Personal life

 Nico is the older brother of Antonio Carrera, who is also a professional soccer player.